grip-on-software/data-gathering/README.md

 First, you must have a (self-signed) SSL certificate for the controller server which provides the API endpoints.
 Place the public certificate in the `certs/` directory.
-Run `docker build -t ictu/gros-data-gathering .` to build the Docker image.
-You may wish to use a registry URL in place of `ictu` and push the image there for distributed deployments.
+Run `docker build -t gros/data-gathering .` to build the Docker image.
+You may wish to use a registry URL before the image name and push the image there for distributed deployments.

 Next, start the Docker instance based on the container.
-Use `docker run --name gros-data-gathering-agent -v env:/home/agent/env [options]... ictu/gros-data-gathering` to start the instance using environment variables from a file called `env` to set [configuration](#configuration).
+Use `docker run --name gros-data-gathering-agent -v env:/home/agent/env [options]... gros/data-gathering` to start the instance using environment variables from a file called `env` to set [configuration](#configuration).

 Depending on this configuration, the Docker instance can run in 'Daemon' mode or in 'Jenkins' mode.
 In 'Daemon' mode, the instance periodically checks if it